 • recognizes the value of functional, well-maintained and aesthetically pleasing facilities and grounds;

-• has significant experience creating workforce development programs that proactively meet the needs of local business and industry, and supports community economic development programs and services of the college;
+• has significant experience creating workforce development programs that proactively meet the needs of local business and industry, and supports community economic development programs and services of CCC;

 • has knowledge and experience in the use of technology in higher education in promoting student learning and administrative efficiency;

-• models high standards of performance, honesty, integrity, caring and compassion, and inspire and expect the same from classified staff, faculty, and administrators;
+• models high standards of performance, honesty, integrity, caring and compassion, and inspires and expects the same from classified professionals, faculty, and administrators;

-• has experience with interest-based bargaining and a demonstrated commitment to transparency and regular communication with all college constituencies in a union environments;
+• has experience with interest-based bargaining and a demonstrated commitment to transparency and regular communication with all college constituencies in an union environment;

 • works with college leaders to resolve controversial issues and problems in a timely manner utilizing input from constituent groups;